selimyanat/aave-like-protocol/docs/mitigating-collateral-price-fluctuations.md

 ### Why This Works ?

-* The debt repaid is the amount the liquidator is repaying (including interests).
+* The debt repaid is the amount the liquidator covers, **including interest**.
-* The liquidation bonus gives the liqudidator more collateral than the amount to repaid.
+* The liquidation profit gives the liquidator more collateral than the amount repaid to
+* ensure profitability.
-* The collateral price determines how much collateral is equivalent to the debt being repaid.
+* The collateral price determines how much collateral is needed to cover the deb.

 This ensures that liquidators make a profit, which encourages them to participate in liquidations.

 > [!WARNING]
-> Liquidation must happens sooner so that there will still be enough collateral to fairly
+> Liquidation must happen early so that there is still enough collateral to compensate the liquidator
-> compensante the liquidator.
-Otherwise the protocol would cap the colalteral (Collateral to seize
+> fairly.
+If liquidation is delayed too long, the protocol caps the collateral seized to prevent
-> <= Total collateral) to prevent taking more than what the borrower owns.
+> liquidators from taking more than what the borrower owns (Collateral to seize
-> More importantly, some protocols run their own liquidation bots as a backup
+> <= Total collateral).
+Some DeFi protocols also run their own liquidation bots as a backup when
-> when external liquidators don't act.
-This ensures that bad debt does not remain
+> external liquidators don’t act.
-> unliquidated for too long.

 <pre>
 Liquidator's profit = Collateral seized x liquidation bonus